-I read a recent article in HR Magazine which quoted research by Cherwell Software which found that more than half (57%) of employees don’t know the correct meaning of “digital transformation” and that a further 20% couldn’t guess its meaning.
+I read an article in HR Magazine that quoted research by Cherwell Software which found that more than half (57%) of employees don’t know the correct meaning of “digital transformation” and that a further 20% couldn’t guess its meaning.

 I can well believe these statistics and I think a lot of HR Directors would too.
 The default solution is often to implement a new system costing millions of pounds and resulting in a transformed HR function that is fully digitised, right?
 Unfortunately, often not what you get in reality.